What Is Electric Discharge Machining and How Does It Work for Precision Parts?

 Essential Components

-• Power Supply: Controls the pulse frequency, voltage, and current.
-A high-quality supply (like those with digital controls) ensures consistent sparking—critical for surface finish.
+• Power supply: Controls pulse frequency, voltage, and current.
+A high-quality supply ensures consistent sparking, which is critical for surface finish.

-• Dielectric System: Includes a reservoir, pump, and filter.
-It circulates the dielectric fluid and removes debris.
-A clogged filter can ruin parts—so clean it weekly!
+• Dielectric system: Includes a reservoir, pump, and filter.
+It circulates fluid and removes debris.
+Clean filters weekly—a clogged filter ruins parts.

 Must-Have Consumables

-• Electrodes: Choose based on your process.
-Graphite is cheap and works for Sinker EDM; copper is more durable but pricier.
-For Micro EDM, use tungsten electrodes (they resist wear).
+• Electrodes: For sinker EDM, graphite is cheap and works well; copper is more durable but pricier.
+For micro EDM, tungsten electrodes resist wear.

-Pulse On Time (Ton)The length of each electrical pulse.
-Longer Ton = more heat = faster material removal.For rough cuts: Increase Ton (e.g., 100 µs) to save time.
-For smooth finishes: Decrease Ton (e.g., 20 µs).
+Pulse on time (Ton)Length of each pulse.
+Longer Ton = more heat = faster material removal.For roughing, increase Ton (e.g., 100 µs) to save time.
+For finishing, decrease Ton (e.g., 20 µs) for a smooth surface.

-Current (Amperage)The strength of the electrical pulse.
-Higher current = more material removed.For hard materials (tungsten carbide): Use higher current (e.g., 50 A).
-For thin parts: Use lower current (e.g., 5 A) to avoid warping.
+Current (amperage)Strength of the pulse.
+Higher current = more material removed.For hard materials like tungsten carbide, use higher current (e.g., 50 A).
+For thin parts, use lower current (e.g., 5 A) to prevent warping.

-A client once brought me a stainless steel part with a rough surface (Ra = 8 µm)—way too high for their medical device.
-We checked their parameters: Ton was 80 µs, current was 40 A. We adjusted Ton to 30 µs and current to 20 A, and the finish improved to Ra = 1.6 µm—within their specs.
-The key?
-Balancing speed (material removal) with quality (surface finish).
+A client brought a stainless steel part with a rough surface—Ra 8 µm, far above their medical device spec.
+Their parameters were Ton 80 µs and current 40 A. We adjusted Ton to 30 µs and current to 20 A. The finish improved to Ra 1.6 µm, meeting spec.
+The lesson: balance material removal rate with surface quality.

-EDM shines when other processes fail—especially with hard, brittle, or heat-sensitive materials.
-Below are its most common uses and the materials it works best with.
+EDM shines where other processes fail—especially with hard, brittle, or heat-sensitive materials.

 Best Materials for EDM

-EDM works with any electrically conductive material.
-The most common include:
+EDM works on any electrically conductive material.
+Common ones include:

 • Hardened steel (up to 65 HRC)